 This actuarial report was prepared for the State of Delaware for the purposes described herein and for the use by the plan auditor in completing an audit related to the matters herein.
-This valuation report is not intended to benefit any third party, and Cheiron assumes no duty or liability to any such party.
+Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to any other user.